 What Is Reinforcement?

 Behavioral psychologists in the early to mid-20th century identified punishments and reinforcements as a way to influence behavior through operant conditioning.
-Operant conditioning, unlike classical conditioning, could potentially lead a subject to consciously perform specific behaviors.
+Unlike classical conditioning, operant conditioning could potentially lead a subject to perform specific behaviors consciously.
 Lab rats or dogs, for example, could learn to press a button in a cage to receive food as a reinforcement.
-Punishments discourage behaviors, while reinforcement encourages it.
+Punishments discourage behaviors, while reinforcement encourages them.

-Negative reinforcement occurs when stimulus is removed.
-In lab simulations, dogs and other animals were trained to exhibit certain behaviors in order to stop a shock collar from going off or a loud noise from playing in the lab.
-Negative reinforcement may occur so that a subject can escape bad behavior or actively avoiding a stimulus.
-Driving under the speed limit to avoid a ticket is one example of actively avoidance.
+Negative reinforcement sounds like an oxymoron, but it's not.
+Negative reinforcement is not a negative experience for the subject.
+It simply occurs when the stimulus is removed.
+In lab simulations, dogs and other animals were trained to exhibit certain behaviors to stop a shock collar from going off or a loud noise from playing in the lab.
+This reinforcement may occur so a subject can escape bad behavior or actively avoid a stimulus.
+One example of active avoidance is driving under the speed limit to avoid a ticket.
 Speed traps set at various intervals of time are a form of reinforcement, even if they do not catch every speeding car on the road.

 Why Are Schedules of Reinforcement Important?

 Habits are hard to build.
-You want to wake up early, save money, or spend time studying instead of playing video games – but you don’t seem to have the motivation to do it on your own.
-When many people are stuck in this dilemma, they set up some sort of system that will increase the likelihood of them completing the habits (or behavior) that they want to complete.
+You want to wake up early, save money, or spend time studying instead of playing video games - but you don’t seem to have the motivation to do it on your own.
+When many people are stuck in this dilemma, they set up a system that will increase the likelihood of them completing the habits (or behaviors) they want to complete.

 Continuous vs. Partial Reinforcement

-Not every driver who is speeding gets caught because speed traps follow a partial reinforcement schedule.
+Not every speeding driver gets caught because speed traps follow a partial reinforcement schedule.
 Partial reinforcement schedules only distribute reinforcements after a certain amount of time has gone by or a certain number of behaviors are performed.
 This is a direct contrast to continuous reinforcement, in which the behavior is reinforced every time it is performed.

-Continuous reinforcement sounds like a great option in theory, but it rarely makes sense practically.
+In theory, continuous reinforcement sounds like a great option, but it rarely makes sense practically.
 If you gave your dog a treat every time they listened to your command, they might get sick.
-If you gave your child ice cream every time they did their homework, they might get sick.
+Giving your child ice cream every time they do homework might make them sick.
 If a casino rewarded gamblers with the jackpot every time they sat down at the slot machines or even entered the casino, the casino would go broke.